Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Evaluation

 In order to quantify a lateral resolution, we evaluate the contrast at each of the horizontal and vertical resolution patterns of the \textbf{MetalPCB} dataset (USAF target).
 In case of vertical stripes, we determine the minimal and maximal intensity values for each row crossing the pattern's edges given its known geometric structure.
 After removing 10\% of the cross sections in the boundary area, the mean value is computed as intensity difference (in $dB$).
 Analogously, we compute the intensity difference for the horizontal stripes.
 Fig.~\ref{fig:intensity_difference} shows the intensity difference by the number of lines per mm and the modulation transfer function (MTF)~\cite{boreman2001modulation,smith1966modern} for all methods for vertical and horizontal resolutions.
-Commonly, a $3~dB$ intensity difference is considered as resolution boundary.
+Commonly, to avoid simple enhancement by linear multiplication, a logarithmic measurement over $3~dB$ intensity difference is considered as resolution boundary.
 Tab.~\ref{tab:lateral_resolution} depicts the highest resolution at which each method delivers $\geq 3~dB$.
-We notice, that there is a resolution improvement from the raw reconstructed intensity image $I_v$ (\textbf{Reconst\_NoSR}), via the original Lucy-Richardson method (\textbf{Reconst\_LR\_G}) and the one using Xu's kernel (\textbf{Reconst\_LR\_Xu}), finally, to the proposed method (\textbf{Reconst\_Xu}).
-Taking the $3~dB$ limit as boundary, we find horizontal improvement factors (in terms of resolution) of $2.29$ for the proposed method \textbf{Reconst\_Xu} and of $2.09$ and $1.97$ for the Lucy-Richardson \textbf{Reconst\_LR\_G} and the improved Lucy-Richardson \textbf{Reconst\_LR\_Xu}, respectively.
-For the vertical resolution, the proposed method and the Lucy-Richardson methods have vertical improvement factor $2.12$ respectively, and the improved Lucy-Richardson method have vertical improvement factor $2.07$.
-With respect to the modulation transfer function, Fig.~\ref{fig:mtf_horizontal} and Fig.~\ref{fig:mtf_vertical} show a significantly higher contrast for the proposed method (\textbf{Reconst\_Xu}) compared to both, the Lucy-Richardson (\textbf{Reconst\_LR\_G}) and improved Lucy-Richardson (\textbf{Reconst\_LR\_Xu}) method.
+We notice, that there is a resolution improvement from the non-deconvoluted image $I_v$ (\ReconstNoIE), via the original Lucy-Richardson method (\ReconstLRG) and the one using Xu's kernel (\ReconstLRXu), finally, to the proposed method (\ReconstXu).
+Taking the $3~dB$ limit as boundary, we find horizontal improvement factors (in terms of resolution) of $2.29$ for the proposed method \ReconstXu~and of $1.89$ and $1.97$ for the Lucy-Richardson \ReconstLRG~and the improved Lucy-Richardson \ReconstLRXu, respectively.
+For the vertical resolution, the proposed method has a vertical improvement factor of $2.12$, while the Lucy-Richardson methods and the improved Lucy-Richardson method have vertical improvement factor $2.07$, respectively.
+With respect to the modulation transfer function, Fig.~\ref{fig:mtf_horizontal} and Fig.~\ref{fig:mtf_vertical} show a significantly higher contrast for the proposed method (\ReconstXu) compared to both, the Lucy-Richardson (\ReconstLRG) and improved Lucy-Richardson (\ReconstLRXu) method.